-Maria has represented clients being sued or investigated by state attorneys general (AGs), the Federal Trade Commission (FTC), and other government entities for more than 25 years.
+Maria has represented clients being sued or investigated by state attorneys general (AGs), the Federal Trade Commission (FTC), licensing boards, and other government entities for more than 25 years.
 She understands the procedural, substantive, and reputational complexities unique to government investigations, and helps her clients navigate the terrain and preserve their rights.

 From addressing regulator interest arising from consumer complaints, to guiding a client through the unique pre-litigation investigations that AGs and the FTC can conduct (including negotiating the scope of government requests for business documents and interviews), to litigating on behalf of clients in administrative proceedings and state and federal courts, Maria seeks creative solutions to mitigate her clients’ risk and reach a favorable resolution.
 She also has crafted legislative and other public policy solutions to legal challenges.

 She builds a close partnership with her clients, developing an understanding of the client’s business, challenges, and goals so that she can craft a tailored strategy.
 Her goal is to resolve government inquiries while allowing clients’ businesses to continue operating with as little interruption as possible.